tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

   bad abstraction.
 - When *modifying* code:
-  - After each change, the system should have the structure that it would have if yo had designed it from the start with that change in mind.
+  - After each change, the system should have the structure that it would have if you had designed it from the start with that change in mind.
   - If you're not making the design better, you are probably making it worse.
 - Software should be designed for *ease of reading*, not ease of writing.
 - Test-driven development focuses attention on getting specific features